Do you ever wonder who’s behind the trading desk, helping your financial firm find the

 CMT Level II Exam

 For candidates to pass the CMT Level II exam, they must prove a deeper level of analysis and usage of technical tools.
 Candidates must demonstrate proficiency in applying techniques and analysis theories to pass the Level II exam.
-The exam costs $650 to $1,050 (depending on when your register).
-However, CMT Association members can pay $475 to $875.
+The exam costs $495 to $1,070, depending on whether you are a member and when you register.

 CMT Level III Exam

 The CMT Level III exam tests the candidates’ development of research opinions, investing approaches, and trading decisions based on charts and data.
 During the CMT Level III exam, all candidates must analyze a specific case study and provide recommendations.
 They must then justify their recommendations by information given.
-The costs for this exam are similar to the Level II exam.
-However, the cost of study materials for each exam ranges from $225 per level in print or e-book formats, or $275 per level in both formats.
+The exam costs $495 to $1,070, depending on whether you are a member and when you register.

 In addition to passing the three exams, candidates must receive referrals from at least three sponsors who are already CMT Association members.
 When they complete their final exam, they must submit a membership application with three sponsorship questionnaires.